react-cosmos/react-cosmos/docs/plugins/server-plugins.md

 | `command`      | `"dev"` or `"export"`.                                 |
 | `platform`     | `"web"` or `"platform"`.                               |

 The `config` hook is called before both `devServer` and `export` hooks.
 It allows overriding the user's Cosmos config.
-Setting the `rendererUrl` option is a common use case.
+Setting the `rendererUrl` config option is a common use case.

 ### `devServer`